A street tour of downtown

 - Use the spotting scopes to find mountain goats on Mt.
 Juneau.

-- Find the Red Dog Saloon at 278 South Franklin, where you'll see Wyatt Earp's gun from Nome, lots of stuffed critters, and interesting Alaska memorabilia.
+- Find the Red Dog Saloon at 278 South Franklin.
+Inside you'll find Wyatt Earp's gun from Nome, lots of stuffed critters, and interesting Alaska memorabilia.
+Try the duck-fart drink special!

 - The Filipino Hall at 251 South Franklin was built in 1891, then the site of Anna Goldstein's Merchandise Store.